 Maybe he should have read the writings of Albert Einstein, who also address religious questions while revolutionizing man’s knowledge of space and time.
 In a letter auctioned off on eBay this week, the German-born scholar “dismissed the idea of God as a product of human weakness" and called the Bible “a collection of honorable but primitive legends that are nevertheless pretty childish.”

 He was only perhaps the most intelligent human who ever lived.
-What does he know?
+What did he know?

 The problem is that Broun is hardly alone.
 Fundamentalist legislators like him decry the failures of public education and then do everything they can to undermine knowledge to enhance their own beliefs.